 Digital marketing enables businesses and marketing agencies to engage customers on online forums, social media, and instant chats.
 Daily customer feedback is crucial to understanding their expectations and needs.
-Consequently, marketers can customize their campaigns to reach their target audience.
+Consequently, marketers can customise their campaigns to reach their target audience.

 Effective SaaS Marketing Challenges

 This business model comes with some challenges, as it’s about selling a product without a physical presence.
 Here are some of the difficulties that SaaS marketers face daily: